adamchainz/apig-wsgi/README.rst

 ``Flask()`` object.

 If you want to support sending binary responses, set ``binary_support`` to ``True``.
-Depending on what you're deploying, binary responses may need extra configuration on AWS:
+Depending on how you're deploying your lambda function, binary responses may need extra configuration on AWS:

 * ALB’s support binary responses by default.
 * API Gateway HTTP API’s support binary responses by default.
-* API Gateway Rest API’s (the “old” style) require you to add ``'*/*'`` in the “binary media types” configuration.
+* API Gateway REST API’s (the “old” style) require you to add ``'*/*'`` in the “binary media types” configuration.
 You will need to configure this through API Gateway directly, CloudFormation, SAM, or whatever tool your project is using.
 Whilst this supports a list of binary media types, using ``'*/*'`` is the best way to configure it, since it is used to match the request 'Accept' header as well, which WSGI applications often ignore.
+You may need to delete and recreate your stages for this value to be copied over.

 Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/', 'application/json' or 'application/vnd.api+json' - this